MInD-Laboratory/Measuring_Workload_Dynamics_in_OpenMATB/README.md

 Statistics and figures reported for task performance measures can be found in figures_stats/validation_load.ipynb, which is broken up by topical subheading reported.

 ### Pose Data
-1. First, a data quality check was performed to remove noisy data using analyze_pose/data_quality_check.ipynb.
-This step identified 60-second windows with low OpenPose confidence (below 30% for more than one second) and saved the indices of those poor-quality windows to analyze_pose/qc_outputs/metric_bad_window_indices.csv.

-2. Next, analyze_pose/preprocess_pose.py was used to collapse the 70 OpenPose keypoints (https://github.com/CMU-Perceptual-Computing-Lab/openpose) into meaningful facial and head regions.
-During this step, only the windows flagged by the quality check were removed, and the script generated a drop-report CSV summarizing how many windows were processed, how many were removed, and which metrics were affected.
-The cleaned and processed data were saved to data/preprocessed_pose/experimental/ for the 8-minute blocks and data/preprocessed_pose/baseline/ for the 2-minute blocks.
+1. First, run the steps in analyze_pose/pose_preprocessing.ipynb.
+This notebook identifies 60-second windows with low OpenPose confidence (below 30% for more than one second) and saves their indices to analyze_pose/qc_outputs/metric_bad_window_indices.csv.
+It then preprocesses the raw 70-keypoint OpenPose output (https://github.com/CMU-Perceptual-Computing-Lab/openpose) into meaningful facial and head regions.
+Only windows flagged by the quality check are removed.
+The script also generates a drop-report CSV summarizing how many windows were processed, removed, and which metrics were affected.
+Cleaned, processed data are saved to data/preprocessed_pose/experimental/ for 8-minute blocks and data/preprocessed_pose/baseline/ for 2-minute blocks.

-3. Using those set of regions, linear metrics (velocity, acceleration, RMS) were calculated using analyze_pose/linear_pose.py
+2. Using those set of regions, linear metrics (velocity, acceleration, RMS) were calculated using analyze_pose/linear_pose.py

-4. AMI and FNN were calculated for RQA using analyze_pose/ami.py and fnn.py respectively to determine the right optimal embedding dimension and time lag
+3. AMI and FNN were calculated for RQA using analyze_pose/ami.py and fnn.py respectively to determine the right optimal embedding dimension and time lag

-5. AutoRQA was run using Recurrence-Quantification-Analysis toolbox using the script analyze_pose/rqa_pose.py
+4. AutoRQA was run using Recurrence-Quantification-Analysis toolbox using the script analyze_pose/rqa_pose.py

-6. CrossRQA between head-gaze was also run using Recurrence-Quantification-Analysis crossRQA function using the script under analyze_pose/crqa_pose.py
+5. CrossRQA between head-gaze was also run using Recurrence-Quantification-Analysis crossRQA function using the script under analyze_pose/crqa_pose.py

-7. The results (stats/figures) for 4.2 (Pose-Estimated Results) can be found in figures_stats/pose_estimated_results.ipynb, which is broken up by thesis headings
+6. The results (stats/figures) for 4.2 (Pose-Estimated Results) can be found in figures_stats/pose_estimated_results.ipynb, which is broken up by thesis headings

 # Machine Learning Models
 Data taken from the above was used to train a series of random forest classifiers using scikit.
 Model selection for each model run is found in machine_learning.ipynb, using a custom function.